How Much Does an Elopement Cost?

 You might wonder why a blog about micro weddings is covering elopements, but the truth is, there is so much grey when it comes to the differences between micro weddings and elopements, so I thought it would be a good idea to cover elopements, too.

 No matter how simple you keep it, there will be expenses to consider if you choose to elope.
-From license and venue fees to a photographer and attire, here are the things to remember as you plan your elopement.
+From a photographer and attire to which elopement ideas to include in your special day, here are the things to remember as you plan your elopement.

 Meet the experts